Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Experiment

-\paragraph{Evaluation Metrics.} For the detection task, we adopt standard object detection metrics, including mAP, mAP@50, and mAP@75, to comprehensively evaluate model performance.
-For the captioning task, we employ widely used natural language generation metrics, including BLEU-N (N=1,2,3,4) \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor} and CIDEr-D \cite{vedantam2015cider}, to assess the quality of the generated descriptions from multiple perspectives.
+For the detection task, we report mean Average Precision (mAP) at different IoU thresholds, including mAP, mAP@50, and mAP@75, to comprehensively evaluate the model performance.
+For the captioning task, we employ four widely used natural language generation metrics, including BLEU-N (N=1,2,3,4) \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor} and CIDEr-D \cite{vedantam2015cider}, to assess the quality of the generated descriptions from multiple perspectives.
 Higher values of all these metrics indicate better model performance.